FreeFO/perf_counter/README.md

 # perf_counter (v2.5.0-dev)
-A dedicated performance counter for Cortex-M Systick.
-It shares the SysTick with users' original SysTick function(s) without interfering with it.
-This library will bring new functionalities, such as performance counter,` delay_us` and `clock()` service defined in `time.h`.
+A dedicated performance counter mainly for micro-controllers.

+For Cortex-M processors, the Systick will be used by default.
+The `perf_counter` shares the SysTick with users' original SysTick function(s) without interfering with it.
+This library will bring new functionalities, such as performance counter,` perfc_delay_us`, `perfc_delay_ms` and `clock()` service defined in `time.h`.

+A dedicated template is provided to port the perf_counter to different architectures or using a different Timer instead of SysTick in Cortex-M processors.

 ### Features: